Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Preliminaries

-Let us define the notions of absolute and probabilistic convergence of WDTMC.
-A WDTMC is said to be absolutely convergent if the weight of every infinite path is upper bounded by a constant. \begin{definition} [Absolute Convergence of WDTMC] A WDTMC $\wdtmc$ is said to be absolutely convergent if $\exists K\geq0$ such that for all infinite path $\Path\in\ipath{\wdtmc}$, $\weight(\Path)\leq K$. \end{definition} Further, a WDTMC is said to be almost surely convergent if the weight of an infinite path is upper bounded by a constant with probability $1$. \begin{definition} [Almost Sure Convergence of WDTMC] We say that a WDTMC $\wdtmc$ is almost surely convergent if $\exists K\geq0$ such that for any path $\Path$ of $\wdtmc$, $\weight(\Path)\leq K$ with probability $1$.
-In other words, $\prob\{\Path\in\ipath{\wdtmc}\mid \weight(\Path)\leq K\}=1$. \end{definition}
+Let us define the notions of absolute and probabilistic convergence of $\wdtmc$.
+A $\wdtmc$ is said to be absolutely convergent if the weight of every infinite path diverges to $-\infty$. \begin{definition} [Absolute Convergence of $\wdtmc$] A $\wdtmc$ $\calMw$ is said to be absolutely convergent if for all infinite path $\Path\in\ipath{\calMw}$, $\weight(\Path)$ diverges to $-\infty$, i.e.,

+\end{definition} Further, a $\wdtmc$ is said to be almost surely convergent if the weight of an infinite path diverges to $-\infty$ with probability $1$. \begin{definition} [Almost Sure Convergence of $\wdtmc$] We say that a $\wdtmc$ $\calMw$ is almost surely convergent if for any path $\Path$ of $\calMw$, $\weight(\Path)$ diverges to $-\infty$ with probability $1$.
+In other words,